The New XML Masker Rule Form

 Important Note: If multiple XML Masker rules are being applied to the same column (each with a different Where Clause) then the Where Clause Skip avoidance techinique discussed in the Where Clause and Sampling help file must be used.
 This methodology will ensure that implicit assumptions about the data content (for example, a GENDER field always contains only 'M' or 'F' when in fact some are NULL) do not result in some data items not having masking operations applied to them.

 The XML Masker Rule Error Manager Tab

 Usually any error returned by the running masking rule will cause the running masking set to halt and no further rules will be run.
 Occasionally it is desirable to "handle" such errors and permit execution on other rules to continue.
 For example, a common reason to ignore errors are masking rules which act on a table which may not be present in the target database.
-In the sample above, the rule is configured to ignore any errors which contain the text Invalid object name.
+In the sample above, the rule is configured to ignore any errors which contain the text ORA-00942 or the text table or view does not exist.
 Any errors which do not contain this text will still cause the masking operations to halt.

 The Change Managers Tab

 Some rules can be imbedded in other rules which operate on them to massively parallelize the execution of the rule or to cascade changes in one table out to other tables.
 The XML Masker rule type can be converted to a type of change manager known as a Range Splitter rule.
 This rule type, will convert the normal XML Masker rule which operates in a single thread to a rule which will run multiple XML Masker rules on the same data.
 Inside the Range Splitter rule each copy of the XML Masker rule operates on a subsection (a range) of the normal data and all rules execute in parallel.

 Existing XML Masker rules can be edited by double clicking on them with the mouse.
 XML Masker rules are created by launching the New XML Masker rule form using the New Rule button located on the bottom of the Rules in Set tab.